osito82/logger/README.md

-# log.R
+# OsoLog
-The idea is just to extend the power of the JS console log.
+The idea is just to extend the power of the JS console.log.

 ## Instalation

 ````
-npm install --save logr
+npm install osolog
 ````

-### In your package.json remember to put
+### In your package.json remember to put to work with imports
 ````
 "type": "module",